httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Response with Digest of Representation"}

-Note that a `204 No Content` response without content but with the same
+Note that a `204 No Content` response without content, but with the same
-`Repr-Digest` field-value would have been legitimate too.
+`Repr-Digest` field-value, would have been legitimate too.
 In that case, `Content-Digest` would have been computed on an empty content.

 ## Error Responses